sunny/active_currency/README.md

 ActiveCurrency::AddRates.call(%w[EUR USD])
 ```

-You can then exchange money by using the Money gem:
+You can then exchange money by using the Money gem helpers:

 ```rb
 10.to_money('EUR').exchange_to('USD').cents
 ```

-Or look up the currency rate:
+If you need to look up the previous currency rates:

 ```rb
 ActiveCurrency::Rate.value_for('EUR', 'USD', 1.month.ago)